-When anxiety takes over your mind and body, it not only changes how you view yourself and the world around you, it also has a deep impact on your overall quality of life.
-Whether it is due to what you experienced during childhood, a current life transition or health issues, dealing with anxiety can create a vicious cycle of frustration, insecurity and an on-going compulsion to keep try to controlling your environment.
+When anxiety and depression take over your mind and body, they not only change how you view yourself and the world around you, they also have a deep impact on your overall quality of life.
+Whether it’s due to what you experienced during childhood, a difficult life transition, or health issues, dealing with anxiety or depression can create a vicious cycle of frustration, insecurity, and an ongoing compulsion to keep trying to control your environment.

-The first and foremost thing to understand about unhealthy anxiety is that it LOVES to make you avoid.
+The first and foremost thing to understand about unhealthy anxiety is that it LOVES to make you avoid things and seeps into other parts of your life.
 For example:

 If you have anxiety about social situations, it eventually gets you to “rationalize” that going out is a really bad idea, which can easily turn into isolating yourself from friends and family.

-If you have a chronic illness that changes the way in which you see yourself, you may begin to avoid reaching out to the people who might be able to provide you with support that you need because you worry that others will see you as weak or with pity.
+If you have a chronic illness that changes the way in which you see yourself, you may begin to avoid reaching out to the people who might be able to provide you with the support that you need because you worry that others will see you as weak.

-Over time, this pattern of avoiding and worrying creates The Cycle of Avoidance:
+Over time, this pattern of avoiding and worrying creates the Cycle of Avoidance, illustrated here:

-As time goes on, the cycle gets more and more ingrained and eventually, it becomes a habit and a “go to” way of coping with distressful situations.
-Now, you might be asking yourself why is it so much easier to use avoidance in order to cope with anxiety- triggering circumstances?
-The reason is because the act of avoidance or avoiding provides a momentary (and very temporary) relief that is brought on by avoiding the fearful situation (Phew, I avoided it, I’m safe now!!).
+As time goes on, the cycle becomes more and more ingrained in your mind and habits and eventually, it becomes a “go-to” way of coping with distressful situations.
+Now, you might be asking yourself, why is it so much easier to use avoidance in order to cope with anxiety- triggering circumstances?
+The reason is because the act of avoidance or avoiding provides a momentary (and very temporary) relief that is brought on by avoiding the fearful situation (Phew, I avoided it, I’m safe now!).

 Understand your cycle of avoidance and disrupt the pattern